nicolevasilevsky/devon-rex-ontology/README.md

 # devon-rex-ontology

-This ontology...
-YOUR DESCRIPTION HERE
+This ontology is a test.

 ## Versions